Asmaa933/SketchPad/DESIGN_PATTERNS.md

 ### **Observer Pattern**:-

-I used the Notification Center to notify the edit cycle and passing the sketch data in the info by adding observer in DrawingViewModel and post the notification from HistoryViewModel
+I used Notification Center to notify the edit cycle and passing the sketch data in the info by adding observer in DrawingViewModel and post the notification from HistoryViewModel

+### **Delegation Pattern**:-
+I used delegation and callbacks to notify actions from subviews to view controllers and communicate between classes.

+### **Singlton Pattern**:-

+I used Singlton to ensure tat I have only one isnstance of CoreDataHandler

+### **State Pattern**:-

+I used State to let the view controllers know there is changes in state and they should render or do something